Amisha-777/Data-Projects/Nibblyx Sales Dashboard/readme.md

 5. **Explore KPIs and Charts**
    - Scroll through interactive visuals showing revenue trends, top customers, sales performance, and profit breakdowns.

+🖥️ Note: The dashboard was created and optimized on a 13.3-inch screen.
+For a better viewing experience, Excel's ribbon, formula bar, and gridlines were hidden to maximize space and visual clarity.

 ---